HappyTa/DS_Individual_Project/README.md

 ##### Removing Rank

-I believe that rank does not provide much statistical data since it server as a weird index.
+I believe that rank does not provide much statistical data since it servers as a weird index.
 As a result, I will be removing it.

 ![Code for removing rank](/graph/removeRank.png)

 ##### Correlation

-For this section, I will fecotrice the dataset and create a correlation heatmap to find correlation between each column in the dataset.
+For this section, I will factorize the dataset and create a correlation heatmap to find correlation between each column in the dataset.

 ![correlation graph](/graph/correlation.png)